GoogleCloudPlatform/functions-framework-conformance/docs/mapping.md

 becomes available in the GCF HTTP representation, this document will be updated, along with the conformance tests.)

+Additionally, two properties should be populated in the message, based on the context:

+- The `messageId` property in the `message` object should be set to *gcf_event_id*
+- The `publishTime` proeprty in the `message` object should be set to *gcf_timestamp*

 The conversion should **not** parse *gcf_data* to ensure that only expected properties are present.
 (For example, the GCF HTTP representation usually includes a `@type` property, always with a